Polls open 6:00am to 8:00 pm

 or they will not be counted

-If you can answer yes to all three of these questions, you can register to
+If you can answer yes to all three of these questions, you can register to vote in Connecticut:

 There are two types of ID requirements in the state of Connecticut: